warunsinx/ansible-setup-docker-vm/README.md

 # Ansible Docker VM Setup

-A quick automated way to set up a virtual machine with Docker using Ansible, perfect for CI/CD environments.
+Quick Ansible playbook to set up a VM with Docker.

 ## Commands